 New York is probably the most visited city in the United States.
 Famous for fashion, nightlife, art, food, and theater, New York is the heart of the world.
 Every culture is represented here, and there’s always something to do.
 You can spend a lifetime exploring and never really see it all.
-NYC is one of the most amazing places in the world (it’s why I call it home), but as a backpacker it can take a big bite out of your budget.
+NYC is one of the most amazing places in the world (it’s why I call it home), but as a backpacker, it can take a big bite out of your budget.
 However, a city this big is bound to have some great deals, and there are plenty of things to do that won’t cost you a few months of your savings.
-I’ve lived in NYC for over three years and can tell you: deals can be found.
+I’ve lived in NYC for over three years and can tell you: deals can be found!

 Money Saving Tips

-Take a free tour – New York is a great place to walk around.
+- Take a free tour – New York is a great place to walk around.
 However, only seeing New York from the outside is half the story.
 Take some of the free tours to see the other half.
 On Wednesday, there is a free tour of Grand Central Terminal offered by the Municipal Art Society (they offer a lot of other tours around the city too).
 Trinity Church offers free daily tours when there are no services.
 The Brooklyn Brewery offers free tours on Saturday.
 Finally, Big Apple Greeters will pair you with a local New Yorker to show you around for a day with advance notice.

-Get cheap theater tickets – Tickets though can run hundreds of dollars, especially for the new and popular shows.
+- Get cheap theater tickets – Tickets though can run hundreds of dollars, especially for the new and popular shows.
 Luckily, there’s a way to get discount tickets.
 The TKTS stand in Times Square offers 40-50% off select shows.
-You need to arrive at the counter the same day to see what they have but its usually a widespread and good selection.
+You need to arrive at the counter the same day to see what they have but it’s usually a widespread and good selection.
 Be prepared to wait in line for about an hour.
 TKTS also have offices at the South Street Seaport and in Brooklyn.

-Visit the museums for free – NYC is littered with some of the best museums in the world from the Met to the MoMA to the Guggenheim.
+- Visit the museums for free – NYC is littered with some of the best museums in the world from the Met to the MoMA to the Guggenheim.
 Many museums offer free entry certain days of the week.
-The Whitney Museum of American Art is free on Friday, the Solomon R. Guggenheim has “suggested” donations after 5pm on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings free, the Steuben Galler is free, the MET is free (suggested donation is $20 USD) and the Museum of Modern Art is free after 4pm on Friday.
+The Whitney Museum of American Art is free on Friday, the Solomon R. Guggenheim has “suggested” donations after 5pm on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings free, the Steuben Galler is free, the MET is free (suggested donation is $20) and the Museum of Modern Art is free after 4pm on Friday.

-Get a MetroCard – You’ll be taking the train a lot and fares can add up.
+- Get a MetroCard – You’ll be taking the train a lot and fares can add up.
 Get one of the Unlimited MetroCards and save yourself a bundle during your trip.

-Eat on the cheap – Between the food carts, dollar slice shops, kebab places, and ethnic eateries (Indian, Chinese, Vietnamese, and Thai are some of the cheapest places in the city) you can eat really cheap in NYC.
+- Eat on the cheap – Between the food carts, dollar slice shops, kebab places, and ethnic eateries (Indian, Chinese, Vietnamese, and Thai are some of the cheapest places in the city) you can eat really cheap in NYC.
 Avoid the expensive restaurants (OK, maybe one) and you’ll never bust your budget on food.
 Yelp!, Google Maps, and Foursquare are three good places to find cheap eats.

-$1 happy hours – Love oysters?
+- $1 happy hours – Love oysters?
 Eat them during the $1 happy hours that happen each night all over the city.
 The best deals are the John Dory Oyster House and Jeffery’s Grocery, which offers all their oysters for $1.

-Couchsurf – Accommodation is expensive in NYC and, with few hostels, there aren’t many option for a budget traveler.
+- Couchsurf – Accommodation is expensive in NYC and, with few hostels, there aren’t many options for a budget traveler.
 Use a hospitality website like Couchsurfing and stay with locals for free.
 There is a huge network in the city with tons and tons of hosts.
 In order to increase the chance of success, request as far in advance as possible!

 Top Things to See and Do in NYC